Heirloom Grown

 Hybrid seeds are crossed with other varieties to produce a desired cross.
 These plants will not produce viable seed and can often taste subpar when compared to heirloom seeds.

-GMO (genetically modified organism) seeds have had their genes altered in a lab or exchanged with an animal, insect, or other living organism.
-These seeds are not currently available to individuals, so you don't have to worry about buying these.
+GMO (genetically modified organism) seeds have had their genes artificially altered in a lab or exchanged with an animal, insect, or other living organism's DNA.

 Heirloom and open pollinated seeds are known to be colorful, flavorful, and resilient.
 If you are going to garden organically (I highly recommend you do), then you are better off to buy heirloom seeds.